EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/storage.rst

 Storage
 =======

-**You need at least 1 TB SSD** in order to sync the Ethereum 1.0 blockchain.
+**You need at least 2 TB SSD** in order to run a Full Ethereum node.
 Again, there is no chance of syncing the blockchain with an HDD disk.

 Raspberry Pi 4